 The greatest rewards I’ve enjoyed as a leader come from those people I selected against popular wisdom because I saw something.
 Of course, “something” is hard to codify and I’ve been wrong here as well.
 It doesn’t mean I will stop taking chances.

 Much like the challenge of selecting and inspiring people to apply their talents, strategy is filled with ambiguity and uncertainty.
-Choosing what to do and importantly, what not to do is a core management task, yet human judgement in all its brilliance and all of its flaws is once again at the center of strategic decision-making.
+Choosing what to do and importantly, what not to do is a core management task, yet human judgment in all its brilliance and all of its flaws is once again at the center of strategic decision-making.

 Even in our data-driven world, selecting and then executing a strategy is like walking through a minefield on a fresh lava-flow blindfolded.
 There’s a high probability that somewhere between choice of path and the journey down that path, you will misstep with painful results.
 Assuming the essence of the strategy is sound, often, you can recover, adapt and proceed from execution missteps.
 These non-fatal errors are powerful learning experiences, teaching you and everyone around you how to spot gaps, fill in blind-spots and redouble efforts to get execution right.

 While many view strategy as an event, with an outcome that is carved in granite and the granite set in concrete, in reality, it is effectively a testable hypothesis backed by a series of experiments.
 In a military metaphor, you engage in a series of skirmishes designed to test defenses and learn terrain, and then you push to conquer the ground.
 These skirmishes are the teaching experiences and your mistakes here are part of the process of figuring out how to get it right.
 The only mistake is not to decide to take action.

 The best leaders I’ve worked around understand the need for the missteps.
 No one actively seeks them out, but they are an inevitable part of the pursuit of success.